fineanmol/plant-tree/README.md

-🎍 Updated on Tue, 14 Oct 2025 16:11:34 GMT
+🌳 Updated on Tue, 14 Oct 2025 21:14:45 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Any fool can write code that a computer can understand."